glfw/glfw/README.md

    `glfwGetClipboardString`
  - [Wayland] Bugfix: Data source creation error would cause double free at termination
  - [Wayland] Bugfix: Partial writes of clipboard string would cause beginning to repeat
+ - [Wayland] Bugfix: Some errors would cause clipboard string transfer to hang

 ## Contact